 Many people struggle with red, swollen skin.
 Facial redness can be caused by a host of conditions, including sun damage, rosacea, seborrhea, and acne.
 If you’ve been dealing with rough, red skin and want to alleviate this sometimes painful condition, it’s important to learn what might be causing your facial redness.

 In order to treat your facial redness, it’s important to examine the causes behind it.

 Facial redness causes run the gamut, ranging from serious diseases like lupus to mild cases of eczema.
-Take a look at six of the most common factors behind facial redness and discover ways you can both treat redness instantly, and better maintain a radiant, smooth complexion.
+Take a look at eight of the most common factors behind facial redness and discover ways you can both treat redness instantly, and better maintain a radiant, smooth complexion.

 One of the most common reasons for a red complexion is rosacea.
 This is a common, incurable, chronic skin condition that can mimic adult acne.
 This condition typically affects the central portion of the face, particularly the nose.

-The symptoms of rosacea:
+The symptoms of rosacea can include:

 - Facial redness

 - Find red vascular lines on the face

 - An enlarged red nose with bulbous qualities